 In the 1870s, the Kentia palm came to the UK.
 The Victorians loved an exotic status symbol and grew it as a houseplant.
 It coped bravely with the poor light and air in Victorian homes.
 Queen Victoria herself was a big fan, insisting palms were placed around her coffin when she died.

 This is still an incredibly popular houseplant, but now we can give it a much better life.
 It has simple needs.
 It likes lots of bright light, but not harsh direct sun.
 Regular misting will keep its leaves fresh and green.
+It will also appreciate a feed with liquid fertiliser once per month in spring and summer.
 It’s a royal favourite.
 It deserves respect.

 Did you know?